 Easy to navigate even if you don’t speak or read mandarin.
 The lines are color coded and numbers are universal.
 Read the numbers and count the stops.
 Be warned that when exiting the subway car people don’t wait for you to get off before they get on, so you must be a little assertive getting on and off the tram.

 Plentiful and cheap.
 With Shanghai being so vast its a fast and efficient way to get around town especially if you only have a few days.
+This would be my top choice to get around on this Shanghai travel guide.

 There are three stations in the city and they can get you anywhere.
 They range anywhere from fast bullet trains to slower over night trains.
 It caters to every budget.